 CCell Rizo Battery

-The CCell Rizo is the latest addition to the CCell cartridge battery lineup and it packs a serious punch all while fitting in the palm of your hand.
+The CCell Rizo was added to the CCell cartridge battery lineup in mid-2022 and it packs a serious punch all while fitting in the palm of your hand.
 The Rizo boasts some functionalities not seen with its predecessors, the Palm & Silo, such as features like haptic feedback, charge light indication, and adjustable temperature settings.
-Is this our favorite CCell cartridge battery?
-Yes.

 - Modern USB-C Charging (charger included)

 - LED charge light indictors on top of the battery show charge level

 - Two temp settings (H or L / 3.3v or 2.8v)

 - Haptic feedback (device gently vibrates during inhalation when cart is heating)